the-fayed/e-commerce/README.md

 ```

 - Open endpoint.
-- No authentication is required for this API call.
+- No authentication is required for this endpoint call.

  Response body example: